 How to care for your Begonia

-Use these instructions to care for a Begonia plant.
-This guide will tell you how to water your Begonia, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+Use these instructions to care for a Begonia.
+This guide will tell you how to water a Begonia; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Polka Dot Begonia